 How Long Will It Take?
 TOP

 Although the procedure is not painful, you may feel warm and flushed when contrast material is injected.

-The radiologist will look at the images and report the findings to your doctor, usually within 24 hours.
+The findings will be reported to your doctor, usually within 24 hours.
 Your doctor will discuss the findings with you and any treatment needed.

 Call Your Doctor TOP